pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ![parameters cell tag](../../images/nb2workflow-annotating-nb-inputs.png)

-In order to obtain the **output**, one must save the figure to a file and provide its path in a new cell tagged as "outputs".
+In order to obtain the **output**, one must save the figure to a file and provide its path in a new cell tagged as "outputs":

 ![outputs cell tag](../../images/nb2workflow-annotating-nb-outputs.png)